masasam/dotfiles/README.md

 	make allinstall

 You can install all with this command.
-You can install everything written after allinstall at Makefile.
+You can install anything written after allinstall in the makefile.

 	make allinit